• Recipes

 • 1 teaspoon ground cinnamon

-3. Dump the dough onto the countertop and divide into two sections.
+• Dump the dough onto the countertop and divide into two sections.
 Shape each section into a log about 12 inches long.
-Wrap each log in plastic wrap and refrigerate for at least 2 hours.
+Wrap each log in plastic wrap and refrigerate for at least 2 hours or up to 2 days.

-5. Bake at 325° for 11 to 13 minutes or until lightly browned on the edges.
-Do not over bake.
+• Bake at 325° for 11 to 13 minutes or until lightly browned on the edges.
+Do not over-bake.
 Let cool on the baking sheet for 2 to 3 minutes and then remove to a wire cooling rack until completely cool.
-(If your kitchen is anything like mine, these stacking cooling racks will come in handy and save you some space!)

 Share this: